 The screenshot shows the Griffith's Valuation website.
-At the top, there are four navigation tabs: 'Reading Room', 'Learning Zone', 'Libraries', and 'ENFO'.
-Below the tabs is a large banner with a map on the left and a photograph of a group of people on the right.
-The banner is titled 'Griffith's Valuation' and contains text about the Primary Valuation.
-Below the banner, there is a menu with links: 'Griffith's Names', 'Griffith's Places', 'Name Books', 'Thoms', 'Search Tips', 'Upload', 'About GV Maps', and 'Read More'.
-A message below the menu states 'No Griffiths Valuation records match your search.'
-Below this, a section titled 'You searched for' lists the search parameters: First Name: Hannan, Family Name: Hannan, County: CAVAN, Barony: , Union: , Parish: .
-A note below the search parameters says 'Please click 'Family Name Search' or 'Placename Search' to try a new search.'
+At the top, there are navigation links: 'Reading Room', 'Learning Zone', 'Libraries', and 'ENFO'.
+Below this is a large banner with the title 'Griffith's Valuation' and a subtext: 'The Primary Valuation was the first full-scale valuation of property in Ireland.
+It was overseen by Richard Griffith and published between 1847 and 1864.
+It is one of the most important surviving 19th century genealogical sources.'
+To the left of the banner is a map of a town, and to the right is a historical photograph of a group of people.
+Below the banner is a navigation bar with links: 'Griffith's Names', 'Griffith's Places', 'Name Books', 'Thoms', 'Search Tips', 'Upload', 'About GV Maps', and 'Read More'.
+A message below the bar states: 'No Griffiths Valuation records match your search.'
+Below this is a section titled 'You searched for' with the following details: 'First Name: Hannan', 'Family Name: Hannan', 'County: CAVAN', 'Barony:', 'Union:', and 'Parish:'.
+A note below this says: 'Please click 'Family Name Search' or 'Placename Search' to try a new search.'
 At the bottom of the page, there is a copyright notice: 'Griffith's Valuation material (digital images and index) is Copyright of (c)2003 OMS Services Ltd, Eneclann Ltd and the National Library of Ireland.
 A Changing Libraries Initiative - This site and all content is made available under respective copyrights.
 See the copyright statement for details.
 Supported by the Department of the Environment, Community and Local Government.'